siddharthrajaraja/Interview-Problems/2D Array/readme.md

         a)  if invalid(x,y):
                 return False

         b)  currentElement = mat[x][y]

         c)  if currentElement==target:
                 break

-        c)  if currentElement > target :
+        c)  if currentElement > target : (This is because allElements in same row lesser then currentElement) x++
-                x++
-            else:
-                y--
+            else: (This is because allElements in same column greater then currentElement) y--

     3) return True
 ```